RaviTambade/TFLdotNET/notes/Mentortranscript/layeredarchitecture.md

-##  Mentor Storytelling: Layered Architecture – Think Like an Architect
+## Layered Architecture – Think Like an Architect

 *"Let me tell you a story of how we used to build applications... and how we evolved."*